Call for papers

 Submissions should follow the ICLR proceedings format and choose the suitable categories as follows:

-- Tiny and Short Paper: 2 to 4 pages + references and appendix.
+• Tiny and Short Paper: 3-5 pages in ICLR format + references and appendix.

 For novelty, the workshop does not accept submissions that have previously been published at ICLR or other machine learning or related venues.
 For openness, we encourage submissions with sufficient open-source resources (e.g., checkpoint, code, data, training details).
 We do not allow AI as primary authors for workshop submissions.